Types of subdivision of the United Kingdom

 The United Kingdom and its four constituent countries has a long history of complex administrative geography.
 Due to the ruling of the country by different ruling classes over the centuries, different parts of the country have different traditional and modern systems of territorial organisation.
 This article lists different subdivisions found historically and modernly in the different countries of the UK.

 County and shire

 The term 'county' is very unclear in modern Britain, due to a number of different uses of term for the same areas, but with different boundaries for each.
 In England, counties have been the established unit of local government since the Middle Ages.

 Administrative

 Up until the 1970s, the primary unit of administration in Great Britain was counties, governed by county councils.
 In Scotland, there were 37 counties, greatly ranging in size.
 Four of these - Edinburgh, Glasgow, Aberdeen and Dundee - were counties of cities.
-In England, these were known as administrative counties, which are fairly congrouos with the current historic counties, with a few exemptions.
+In England, these were known as administrative counties, which are fairly congruous with the current historic counties, with a few exemptions.
 In 1963, Greater London was established, taking London out of any administrative county.